FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Settings=

-Filter games=Clicking this opens a menu that lets you define criteria by which you can filter games in the lobby.
-This appears above and to the right of the lobby on the "Play" page (http://lichess.org/).
+Filter games=Clicking this opens a menu that lets you define criteria by which you can filter games in the game list.
+This appears above and to the right of the game list on the "Play" page (http://lichess.org/).
 Note that "filter" does not necessarily mean "reduce".
 It is recommended to translate this as search engines such as Google Search, Yandex or Baidu do.

 Reset=Clicking it resets all options back to their defaults.
 Appears in the "Filter games" sub-menu and your profile configuration (http://lichess.org/account/profile).

-Apply=Clicking this applies the lobby game filtering rules that the player has chosen.
+Apply=Clicking this applies the game filtering rules that the player has chosen.
 Appears in the "Filter games" sub-menu, which in turn appears on the "Play" page (http://lichess.org/).

 Leaderboard=